 Introduced in January 2018, the Hyundai Nexo was the Hyundai Motor Group’s technological marvel last decade.
 While HMG is planning a big wave of BEVs with the E-GMP platform, starting with the Ioniq 5, Kia EV6 & Genesis GV60, it is not losing focus of its standalone FCEV.
 The company plans a massive upgrade for the Hyundai Nexo, which as per an estimate, took 70 percent of the global FCEV market in 2020.
+HMG will employ its third-generation fuel cell system in the Nexo.

 In October 2020, South Korean President Moon Jae-in visited the Hyundai Motor Group (HMG) Ulsan plant and interacted on the Hyundai Nexo with company officials.
 When he asked about the Nexo’s range while touring the production line that builds the powertrain, a company official said that the hydrogen fuel cell electric crossover has three hydrogen tanks and can drive 609 km (378 miles) in one go.